Overview of Rhode Island Taxes

 The sales tax rate in Rhode Island is 7%.
 There are no local (city or county) sales taxes, so that rate is the same everywhere in the state.
 The tax applies to the sale, lease or rental of most goods and a number of services in the state.

 On the other hand, some products and services face additional taxes.
-Hotel and motel rentals are subject to an additional 6% tax (so a total tax of 13%).
+Hotel and motel rentals are subject to an additional 6% tax (for a total tax of 13%).
 Restaurants, bars and other eating or drinking establishments face an additional 1% tax.
 The state also collects excise taxes on a number of products, as described in the sections below.

 Rhode Island Property Tax